 Illness Student shall be excluded from school Chicken Pox Until fully recovered - for at least five (5) days after the first spots appear.
 Conjunctivitis (acute) Until all discharge has ceased.
+Gastroenteritis 48 hours after there has not been a loose bowel motion.
 Glandular Fever Exclusion not necessary.

 Hepatitis Until all symptoms have disappeared or until a doctor issues a certificate of recovery (and after at least seven (7) days from the first signs of jaundice).
 Impetigo Until appropriate treatment has commenced and sores on exposed surfaces are covered with a dressing.
 Measles At least four (4) days from appearance of rash.
 Mumps Until fully recovered.
 For at least nine (9) days after onset of symptoms.
-Pediculosis (Head Lice) Until after treatment has commenced and all signs of live lice have been eliminated.
-Ringworm, Scabies Until the day after treatment has commenced.
+Pediculosis (Head Lice) ${\sf Until}\ after\ treatment\ has\ commenced\ and\ all\ signs\ of\ live\ lice\ have\ been\ eliminated.$ Ringworm, Scabies Until the day after treatment has commenced.
 Rubella (German Measles) Until fully recovered.
 For at least four (4) days after the rash appears.
 Streptococcus Until antibiotic treatment has commenced.
 Infections For at least 24 hours and the student feels well.
-Whooping Cough Until five (5) days after starting antibiotic treatment.

-Attendance in sick bay
+Attendance in Sick Bay